BasedLinux/bsd/src/libstore/s3-binary-cache-store.md

 ### Authentication

-Nix will use the
+Bsd will use the
 [default credential provider chain](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html) for authenticating requests to Amazon S3.

-Note that this means Nix will read environment variables and files with different idioms than with Nix's own settings, as implemented by the AWS SDK.
+Note that this means Bsd will read environment variables and files with different idioms than with Bsd's own settings, as implemented by the AWS SDK.
 Consult the documentation linked above for further details.

 ### Authenticated reads to your S3 binary cache